-On August 10, 2017, the Company entered into an agreement, retroactive to May 16, 2017, with the Consultant, pursuant to which the Consultant agreed to provide certain consulting and business advisory services in exchange for a \$310,000 junior subordinated convertible note.
-The note accrues interest at a rate of 10% per annum and is convertible into common stock at the lesser of \$1.50 or 65% of the three lowest trades in the ten trading days prior to the conversion.
+On August 10, 2017, the Company entered into a consulting agreement, retroactive to May 16, 2017, with a certain consultant, pursuant to which the consultant agreed to provide certain consulting and business advisory services in exchange for a \$310,000 junior subordinated convertible note.
+The note accrues interest at a rate of 10% per annum and is convertible into common stock at the lesser of \$750 or 65% of the three lowest trades in the ten trading days prior to the conversion.
 The note was fully earned upon signing the agreement and matures on August 10, 2019.
-This note may not be prepaid without the written consent of the Consultant.
-The Company accrued \$155,000 related to this expense at June 30, 2017 and recorded the remaining \$155,000 related to this expense in fiscal 2018.
-Upon an event of default, principal and accrued interest will become immediately due and payable under the Consulting Note.
+This note may not be prepaid without the written consent of the consultant.
+The Company accrued \$155,000 related to this expense at June 30, 2017 and recorded the remaining \$155,000 related to this expense in fiscal year 2018.
+Upon an event of default, principal and accrued interest will become immediately due and payable under the note.
 Additionally, upon an event of default the note would accrue interest at a default interest rate of 18% per annum or the highest rate of interest permitted by law.
-The agreement had a three-month term and expired on August 16, 2017.
-An aggregate total of \$578,212 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value (See Note 12 - Derivative Financial Instruments and Fair Value Measurements).
-During the year ended June 30, 2018, the consultant converted \$140,000 of principal and \$10,764 of interest (see Note 8 - Stockholders' Deficit) such that the remaining principal outstanding and accrued interest under this note as of June 30, 2018 was \$170,000 and \$14,335, respectively.
+The consulting agreement had a three-month term and expired on August 16, 2017.
+An aggregate total of \$578,212 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value.
+During the year ended June 30, 2018, the consultant converted \$140,000 of principal and \$10,764 of interest.
+During the fiscal year ended June 30, 2019, the consultant converted an additional \$161,000 of principal and \$19,418 of interest (see Note 8 - Stockholders' Deficit), such that the remaining principal outstanding and accrued interest under this note as of June 30, 2019 was \$9,000 and \$25,917, respectively.

-Power Up Lending Group Finance Agreements
+Power Up Lending Group Financing Agreements